Political Philosophy: The Fusion of Ideas

 Social Welfare Systems

-Comprehensive welfare ensuring food, shelter, healthcare, and education for all.
+Comprehensive welfare ensuring cloths, food, shelter, healthcare, and education for all.
 Dignity-based assistance with community participation, not charity.
 Protection for elderly, disabled, and vulnerable populations.

 08